-Write about your character and his or her crush for fifteen minutes, using inter- and intra- correctly.
-When your time is up, post your practice in the comments section.
+Write about your character and their crush for fifteen minutes, using inter- and intra- correctly.
+When your time is up, post your practice in the writing box below.
 And if you post, be sure to give feedback on a few practices by other writers.

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.